opensearch-project/opensearch-k8s-operator/README.md

 # Contributions

 We welcome contributions!
-If you want to contribute to this project please reach out to us at: <operator@opster.com>.
+See how you can get involved [here](https://github.com/opster/opensearch-k8s-operator/blob/main/CONTRIBUTING.md).